 Best cheap tablet 2017

-In 2017, the new budget king is Amazon.
+Amazon is the current king of cheap tablets.
 The 7in Amazon Fire costs £49.99, and it has been on sale for £35 a few times.
 Those are crazy prices for a tablet, let alone one that has a decent screen, a microSD slot for adding more storage, and an easy-to-use operating system.

-It would be easy to say you’re a fool for buying a different tablet, but the Fire has one sticking point: it’s not an Android tablet.
-This isn’t a problem for a lot of people, but the fact that Google apps are conspicuous by its absence is a deal-breaker for others.
+It would be easy to say you’re a fool for buying a different tablet, but the Fire has one sticking point: it's not an Android tablet and doesn't have any Google apps on it.
 You can find out more about the pros and cons in our Amazon Fire review below.

 First, decide on screen size.
-Do you want a portable tablet with a 7in screen, or do you want something larger (and trade off portability)?
-We can’t tell you what’s best for you, but in general, a 7- or 8in screen is best if you’ll take the tablet everywhere (you can also get smaller sizes), while a 9-10in screen is good if you only need to carry it around occasionally.
+Do you want a portable tablet with a 7in screen, or do you want something larger?
+We can’t tell you what’s best for you, but in general, a 7- or 8in screen is best if you’ll take the tablet everywhere (you can also get smaller sizes), while a 9-10in screen is good if you only need to travel with it occasionally.

 Look for an IPS screen, as this technology is almost a guarantee that it will have good colours and viewing angles.
-It doesn’t say too much about brightness and contrast, but we’ve seen few IPS-screened tablets that we didn’t like.
+It doesn’t say too much about brightness and contrast, but almost all the IPS screens we’ve seen are good.

 Resolution isn’t as important as you might think.
 Pixel density is a better guide: you need fewer pixels on a smaller screen and vice versa.
 Look for at least 250 pixels per inch.

-You won't get much storage in a budget tablet, but that's fine if your chosen model has a Micro-SD slot for adding more.
-Amazon's (old) tablets don't, which is one big black mark against them.
-However, the new range does, which is why we rate the £49 Fire so highly.
+You won't get much storage in a budget tablet, but that's fine if your chosen model has a microSD slot for adding more.
+Amazon's old tablets don't, which is one big black mark against them.
+However, the new range does, which is why we rate the them so highly.